DinoChiesa/Apigee-SAML-IDP-for-Firebase/README.md

        -o $ORG -e $ENV -t $TOKEN
    ```

-3. Set up your Google Cloud Identity Platform as desired, with the providers you want (for example Google signin).
+3. Set up your Google Cloud Identity Platform as desired, with the providers you
+   want (for example, Google signin, Okta, username/password, etc.).

-   Copy the APIKey and Auth Domain (eg `PROJECT-NAME.firebaseapp.com`)
+   Remember the APIKey and Auth Domain (eg `PROJECT-NAME.firebaseapp.com`) for
+   this Identity Platform setup.
+You will need this in the next step.

 4. Modify the settings file